Gospel & Culture blog

 By Kenneth Nehrbass

 "Identity" "Identity politics" and "cultural identity" are hot topics now.
-Anyone involved in intercultural studies who wants to study "identity" must think through two major issues: 1) the relationship between identity and ethnography, and 2) the relationship between identity and racial awareness.
+Anyone involved in intercultural studies who wants to study "identity" must think through two major issues: 1) the relationship between identity and ethnography (the description of ethnolinguistic groups), and 2) the relationship between identity and racial awareness.

 Identity and ethnography

 All over the world, people seem to reify their behaviors as cultural facts.
 For example, I have heard Aussies avow their cultural identity in terms of informality ("We are so informal that we don't even call our physician 'doctor') and collectivism ("Don't be too puffed up: When a poppy stands out from the others, we clip it").
 Or my East Asian students occasionally avow their Confucian penchant for self-improvement through education.
 So it is not just outsiders who attest to cultural stereotypes (perhaps to freeze the cultural expressions of the Other as backwards, or inferior); but cultural insiders also embrace, or freeze these cultural expressions when it is advantageous to them.
 The identification of these cultural differences has been a preoccupation of intercultural studies since Edward Hall popularized the field through the Foreign Service Institute.